 Simplify and align your requirements

 Keep RFPs as simple as possible and only ask for what you want.
 If you begin with an RFP template for a general construction project, you’ll get a lot of information you don’t want or need.
-For example, a general construction RFP might ask for a certain grade of steel in structural supports—that request may not apply to solar projects and could be quite expensive for solar vendors to try to accommodate.
+For example, a general construction RFP might ask for a certain grade of steel in structural supports—that request may not apply to solar projects and could be quite expensive for solar vendors to accommodate.
 Providers will do their best to address every requirement in an RFP, so unnecessary requests may add costs to the bids and/or time to the bidding process.

 That said, there are some important aspects of a solar installation you’ll want all respondents to address: